Are we concentrating too much on being friends with our children?

 Growing up, my parents were definitively my parents, much as I have always been (and am still) extremely close to both of them.
 But they were always strict when it came to certain things, and as an adult, I am grateful for that.
 Massively.

-And now, as a parent myself, I realize that there must have been times where they could have said yes to things and taken the easy way out, not having to deal with the screaming and anger and teenage drama that followed my sister and me being denied something we wanted.
+And now, as a parent myself, I realise that there must have been times where they could have said yes to things and taken the easy way out, not having to deal with the screaming and anger and teenage drama that followed my sister and me being denied something we wanted.
 But they didn't cave.
 And they were right.

 When those years come, I will be ready.
 I hope.